Symbolic powers of sums of ideals: Introduction

 Let $R$ be a commutative Noetherian ring and let $Q$ be an ideal in $R$.
 For an integer $n \ge 1$, the {\em $n$-th symbolic power} of $Q$ is defined by

 In other words, $Q^{(n)}$ is the intersection of the primary components of $Q^n$ associated to the minimal primes of $Q$.

-When $R$ is a polynomial ring over an algebraically closed field $k$ and $Q$ is a radical ideal, Nagata and Zariski showed that $Q^{(n)}$ consists of polynomials in $R$ whose partial derivatives of orders up to $n-1$ vanish on the zero set of $Q$ (see e.g. \cite{EH}).
-Therefore, symbolic powers of an ideal carry richer geometric structures and more subtle information than ordinary powers.
+When $R$ is a polynomial ring over an algebraically closed field $k$ of characteristic zero and $Q$ is a radical ideal, Nagata and Zariski showed that $Q^{(n)}$ consists of polynomials in $R$ whose partial derivatives of orders up to $n-1$ vanish on the zero set of $Q$ (see e.g. \cite{EH}).
+Therefore, symbolic powers carry more geometric information than ordinary powers of an ideal.
+In general, it is difficult to study properties of symbolic powers.